Bzahirpour/clouduploader/README.md

 ## How to setup

-1. Create a bucket in aws: aws s3 mb s3://clouduploader
+1. Create a bucket in aws through the CLI: aws s3 mb s3://clouduploader
 2. Place this script in ~/bin directory, where personal executable files such as scripts are intended to be stored.

 ## How to use